kalAnglin/Pandas_Ecommerce/README.md

 personalizing recommendations and shopping experience, evaluation marketing strategies, and optimizing pricing.

 ## Results
+Data analysis showed the item category of consumables had the most orders with 6,424 orders for bathroom supplies.
+Analysis also showed out of the five top clients, the most profit was generated from client id 24741 with $36.58 million in total profit.
+Both results were calculated by considating the original data into a dataframe that represented the total revenue of the orders for the top five clients and the total cost/expense incurred by fulfilling the orders for the top five.
+The the method used to calculate the total revenue for the top five was based on similar method used to calculate revenue for a specific order.
+In the case of the top five, a loop function which included a "find_client_price" method was used to identify the client and return the sum of units, shipping cost, total revenue and cost, and total profit for each of the top five.
+The calculation for revenue was based on the line subtotal for every order plus the shipping cost, with the shipping cost varying due to the weight of the order.
+The line subtotal was calculated by multiplying the price of the units in the order by the quantity.
+The calculation for cost was based on the cost of the units in the order, multiplied by the quantity of units plus the shipping price.
+This method was used to calculate the total price for orders ids 2742071, 2173913, 6128929.
+The totals for each were compared to emailed receipts provided for the respective ids.

 ### Explore the Data
 1. Identify three item categories had the most entries.